Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$(\alpha,k)$-Anonymity / Privacy Templates}

-This metric extends $k$-anonymity with the additional requirement that in any equivalence class $E$ (defined by combinations of quasi-identifier values $q$), the frequency of a sensitive value $s$ has to be less than $\alpha$~\citep{wong__2006,wang_handicapping_2007}.
+To prevent attribute disclosure and thus allow for property hiding, $(\alpha,k)$-anonymity extends $k$-anonymity with the additional requirement that in any equivalence class $E$ (rows that have the same quasi-identifier values), the frequency of a sensitive value $s$ has to be less than $\alpha$~\cite{wong__2006,wang_handicapping_2007}.
 As a result, no single sensitive attribute can be dominant in an equivalence class.

-However, it has been shown that attribute linkage can occur even when the frequency of $s$ is less than $\alpha$~\citep{fung_privacy-preserving_2010}.
+However, it has been shown that attribute linkage can occur even when the frequency of $s$ is less than $\alpha$~\cite{fung_privacy-preserving_2010}.